dseichter/yahac/docs/docs/installation.md

 # Installation

 yahac itself does not need any additional libraries or components intstalled on your computer[^1].
-Download the latest releases, place it into a directory of your choice and start.
+Download the latest [release](https://github.com/dseichter/yahac/releases), place it into a directory of your choice and start.

 ## First time

+!!! info
+    You won't see any window appear, because yahac starts only as tray icon in your task bar :smile:.

 If you start yahac the first time, it will create within your users directory a subfolder `.yahac` and also creates the configuration file `config.json`.